-If you want the full primer on the structural drawing itself, start with what a floor framing plan is.
+If you want the full primer on the structural drawing itself, start with the complete floor framing plan guide.

 The short answer